jabrena/liverobots/README.md

     2013/09/20: I run LeJOS on EV3 brick
     2013/09/14: I received my first EV3 brick.

-Note: Many thanks to Andy Shaw & Lawrie Griffiths with their notes.
+Note: Many thanks to Andy Shaw & Lawrie Griffiths with their notes and advices.
 I learn so much with them.

 ## Brity robot ##